Child Death Review programme

 - South West London – 19 February 2019

 - East London – 25 February 2019

 - North West London – 26 February 2019 (postponed from 7 February 2019)

 - South East London – 11 March 2019

 - North Central London – date tbc

 Tools, resources and shared learning

-HLP has been developing a number of tools, resources and eLearning programmes to support the Child Death Review Meetings and Child Death Overview Panels in their review of child deaths.
-Further information will be available here shortly.
+- We are continuing to develop a number of tools, resources and eLearning programmes to support the Child Death Review Meetings and Child Death Overview Panels in their review of child deaths.
+Further information will be available shortly.
 The team will continue to meet with stakeholders across London to share thinking and best practice about child death reviews.

 Related national programmes

-The Learning Disability Mortality Review Programme (LeDeR), aims to standardise the reviews of people who have died with a learning disability and support system-wide learning. eLearning for those reviewing the deaths of those with learning disabilities is available here.
+- The Learning Disability Mortality Review Programme (LeDeR), aims to standardise the reviews of people who have died with a learning disability and support system-wide learning. eLearning is available for those reviewing the deaths of those with learning disabilities